ikem-krueger/ikem-krueger/README.md

 I know some Javascript, Java, Bash, Python, Powershell, Swift.

-- 🔭 I’m currently working on: Lebenskalender App
+- 🔭 I’m currently working on: Calendar of life App
 - 🌱 I’m currently learning: React
 - 💬 Ask me about: Anything?
 - ⚡ Fun fact: I'm good with dialects, when I'm in the mood.